 Clearly, there is no one standard strategy for content marketing on social media.
 There are 101 content marketing tips on social media, however, what works best for someone else may completely fall flat on your social handles; therefore formulating a unique content marketing strategy to social media is of prime importance.

 Besides following this 5 step guide, what you need next is a platform that will help you create valuable and insightful short-form content in a jiffy and that too with the most trending keywords.
-Well, if you're all set to get started, feel free to try SEO Assistant, a hands-on software by Scalenut that generates powerful short-form content using Artificial Intelligence.
+Well, if you're all set to get started, feel free to try SEO Hub, a hands-on software by Scalenut that generates powerful short-form content using Artificial Intelligence.
 There is no space as competitive as social media, and you definitely don’t want to miss out on the opportunity to stay on the top, winging it.